UdaykaCode/ATM-Facility-in-C/Readme.md

 - **Withdraw Money:** Subtract money from the account, provided sufficient funds are available.
 - **Exit Program:** Safely exit the program.

-### Operations
-- **Check Balance:**
-  - Displays the current balance in the account.

-- **Deposit Money:**
-  - Prompts the user to enter an amount to deposit.
-  - Validates the input to ensure the amount is greater than 0.
-  - Updates the balance if the input is valid.

-- **Withdraw Money:**
-  - Prompts the user to enter an amount to withdraw.
-  - Validates the input to ensure the amount is greater than 0 and does not exceed the current balance.
-  - Updates the balance if the input is valid.

-- **Exit Program:**
-  - Safely terminates the program with a farewell message.

 ### Error Handling
 - If an invalid amount (e.g., less than or equal to 0) is entered for deposit or withdrawal, the program displays an error message and retains the current balance.
 - If the withdrawal amount exceeds the current balance, the program displays an error message indicating insufficient funds.